SogaOk/cloud_projects/aws_three_tier_web_arch/README.md

 ![download code from s3](./imgs/download_s3.JPG)

-After the download is complete, I navigate to the app-tier directory, install the dependencies and start the app
+After the download is complete, I navigate to the app-tier directory, install the dependencies and start the app.

 ![start pm2 app](./imgs/pm2_startup.JPG)